mbouyer/canbus_autopilot/README.md

 There is also wxpilot, a wxwidget/socketcan utility which allows to show and change some of the autopilot's parameters from a unix computer (see my marine_charplotter repository)

 The display unit can also decode and display navigation PGNs sent by my nmea2000_pi OpenCPN plugin.

+I use this hardware for sailing since several years now